sabrinamerkin/sabrinamerkin.github.io/_posts/2000-08-04-Upload-in-Progress.md

 Where **g(t)** is a trend function modeling non-periodic changes, **s(t)** is a function modeling periodic changes like seasonality, and **h(t)** is a function modeling holiday effects at irregulart intervals (sometimes over one or more days). **ϵ<sub>t</sub>** is an error term assumed to follow a normal distribution.

 Implementation of Prophet is available as open source software in R and Python.
-We will continue our exploration by loading the library into R Studio.
+We will continue our exploration by loading the library in R Studio.

 ```r
 library(prophet)